typelevel/cats-effect/site/src/main/tut/datatypes/io.md

 ### Comparison with Haskell's "async interruption"

-Haskell treats interruption with what they call "asynchronous exceptions", providing the ability to interrupt a running task by throwing an exception from another thread (concurrently).
+Haskell threads interruption with what they call "asynchronous exceptions", providing the ability to interrupt a running task by throwing an exception from another thread (concurrently).